List of Marvel Comics characters: R: Red King

-The Red King still ruled Sakaar when the Hulk was inadvertently exiled to their world.
-Initially the Hulk was enslaved and trained as a gladiator to fight for the entertainment of the Emperor but he quickly began to gain attention as the Green Scar and Sakaarson, a mythical figure prophesied to rule Sakaar and heal it.
+The Red King still rules Sakaar when the Hulk is inadvertently exiled there.
+Initially, Hulk is enslaved and trained as a gladiator to fight for the entertainment of the Emperor.
+He gains attention as the Green Scar and Sakaarson, a mythical figure prophesied to rule Sakaar and heal it.

-The Red King grew concerned and tried to have the Hulk killed repeatedly to no avail until they entered into open war with one another.
-The Hulk led his friends the Warbound and others against the Red King, eventually gaining the support of the King's own bodyguard, Caiera the Oldstrong, who turned against him when the Red King unleashed the Spikes against the Hulk.
+The Red King grows concerned and tries to have Hulk killed, entering a war with him.
+The Hulk leads his friends the Warbound and others against the Red King, eventually gaining the support of the King's own bodyguard, Caiera, who turned against him when the Red King unleashed the Spikes against the Hulk.

-The Hulk led his forces on Crown City and personally fought the Red King, seemingly defeating him and stopping the destruction of Crown City caused by the King.
-At some point after his downfall, the Red King was found by the Wildebots and reconstructed as a Cyborg, leading survivors of Crown City to safety and coming to regret his past actions, feeling that the Hulk had helped him become who he should have been.
-The Red King followed the Hulk's son Skaar up until the destruction of the planet.
-It is unknown whether the Red King survived the planet being consumed by Galactus.